MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 ## Install a pre-release version

 The Teams Toolkit for Visual Studio Code extension is available on GitHub.
-To download pre-releases, go to the [releases page on GitHub](https://github.com/OfficeDev/TeamsFx/releases) and look for extension downloads marked as Pre-release.
+To download pre-releases, go to the [releases page on GitHub](https://github.com/OfficeDev/TeamsFx/releases) and look for extension downloads marked as **Pre-release** (:::image type="icon" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/Pre-release icon.PNG" border="false"::: icon).

 ::: zone-end